 Static Photo Recordings

 A static photo recording is the simplest form of a video podcast.
 To create this type of video recording, simply take your finalized audio recording and add (1) or several photos in a slideshow on top of the audio.
-These photos can include your podcast logo, photos of yourself or your guests, or photos relevant to the topic of the episode.
+These photos can include your podcast logo, photos of yourself or your guests, or photos relevant to the topic of each of your video podcast episodes.
 Use this method if you’re looking to expand discoverability without investing in video recording equipment.

 Remote Video Podcasts